What are strategic life planning frameworks?

 How do you map priorities across all life domains?

 Here is a simple filter that keeps surfacing in the planning research.
 Four questions, asked in sequence, for each life domain you have identified.
+None of the questions are new on their own, but asking them together produces a clearer picture than any single planning exercise.
+It is a plain-language life areas assessment: a lightweight version of the Life Areas Map you rate, then act on.

 For each domain, ask four questions in order:

-1. Where am I right now, honestly rated 1-10?
+- Where am I right now, honestly rated 1-10?

-2. Where do I want to be in three years?
+- Where do I want to be in three years?

-3. What is the single biggest gap between those two numbers?
+- What is the single biggest gap between those two numbers?

-4. What one action in the next 30 days would begin closing that gap?
+- What one action in the next 30 days would begin closing that gap?

-Life Strategy Audit worksheet
+Life areas assessment worksheet

 Rate each domain honestly.
 The biggest gaps reveal where your plan needs the most attention.